DylanAKing/OpenVPN-Installer/README.md

 After you add new remote server addresses you still will need to port foward the ports chosen during the install the default values for the script require port 1194 be forwarded to the OpenVPN Server System

-Installation requirements:\
+Installation requirements:
-  -2 clean ubuntu 20.04 systems or Virtual machines with lan access\
+  - 2 clean ubuntu 20.04 systems or Virtual machines with lan access
-  -ip addresses of both systems\
+  - ip addresses of both systems
-  -active internet connection\
+  - active internet connection
-  -identify the network interface to use on the Server(ex: en0, eth0, ens18,...)
+  - identify the network interface to use on the Server(ex: en0, eth0, ens18,...)

-Package Dependencies:\
+Package Dependencies:
-  -EasyRSA v3.0.0 or higher (script was built using v3.0.6, but should be backward compatible)\
+  - EasyRSA v3.0.0 or higher (script was built using v3.0.6, but should be backward compatible)
-  -Sudo\
+  - Sudo
-  -ufw
+  - ufw

 SOURCES:\